DEC(LOCAL) - COMPENSATION AND BENEFITS: LEAVES AND ABSENCES

 - Other procedures deemed necessary for the operation of the sick leave bank.

-All decisions regarding the sick leave bank may be appealed in accordance with DGBA(LOCAL), beginning with the Superintendent or designee.
+An employee may appeal a decision regarding the sick leave bank in accordance with DGBA(LOCAL), beginning with the Superintendent or appropriate administrator.

 Family and Medical Leave